larsjuhljensen/JensenLab/_pages/projects_students.md

 *Project advisors: Nadezhda Tsankova Doncheva and [Lars Juhl Jensen](/people/larsjuhljensen/)*

+## Phosphoproteome visualization

+Post-translational modification (PTM) of proteins is an important mechanism in regulation of biochemical reactions in biological systems.
+Phosphorylation is one of the most studied PTMs since it acts as an on/off switch for many proteins.
+Surveys of the phosphoproteome quantitatively analyze tens of thousands of phosphorylation sites on thousands of proteins across multiple conditions or time points.
+All in all, visualization of the phosphoproteome data is far from trivial.

+Given that proteins work together in complexes and pathways, it is desirable to view phosphoproteomics data in the context of protein networks.
+We would thus like to create a framework for visualizing such data within the open-source Cytoscape platform.
+This can be done either by developing a Cytoscape app in Java or by using JavaScript frameworks like D3.js within the built-in web browser in Cytoscape.

+The aim of the project is not to develop a final software package for this, but rather to explore and evaluate different avenues for visualizing phosphoproteomics data.
+However, a successful project should provide means for to upload new datasets and obtain network-based interactive visualizations.

+*Project advisors: Ufuk Kirik and [Lars Juhl Jensen](/people/larsjuhljensen/)*

 ## Text mining beyond PubMed

 Text mining of the biomedical literature has been successful in extracted interactions between a broad spectrum of biomedical entities.
 The JensenLab co-develops a range of widely used [resources](/resources/) that catalog association, such as STRING for protein--protein interactions and DISEASES for disease--gene associations.
 A central component of all resources is the automatic mining of abstracts and open access full-text articles available in PubMed.